vbhalla/vbhalla.github.io/_posts/2019-06-04-linear-programming-post.md

 </div>

-If you see below, we do have some scenarios where policies > 1; which indicates that a combination of policies will yield a more optimal price!
+Below, I have listed a few scenarios with policies > 1, which indicates that a combination of policies will yield a more optimal price!

 ```python
 #Quick view of our policies shows that this may be working.